MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-processexecutable.md

 ---
-Description: The CIM\_ProcessExecutable class represents a link between a process and data file, and indicates that the file participates in the execution of the process. ms.assetid: 6db69bf3-b28e-4d0b-8878-558e12052767 ms.tgt_platform: multiple
+description: The CIM\_ProcessExecutable class represents a link between a process and data file, and indicates that the file participates in the execution of the process. ms.assetid: 6db69bf3-b28e-4d0b-8878-558e12052767 ms.tgt_platform: multiple
 title: CIM_ProcessExecutable class